Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 update callstacks.
 But besides that, this change preserves the existing ECS workflow and sequence of operations 100% and shouldn’t affect you in any way.

-Besides that, the bootstrap itself breaks one particular thing in ECS.
+However, the bootstrap itself breaks one particular thing in ECS.
 You cannot use `[CreateBefore]` on a custom system referencing a Unity system.
 Unity systems are always created first, then framework systems, and then your systems.

-This is done to allow you to specify in the bootstrap which framework features you want added to the world, and then to safely inject your own systems into the `ComponentSystemGroups` those features create.
+This is done to allow you to specify in the bootstrap which framework features you want added to the world via installers, and then to safely inject your own systems into the `ComponentSystemGroups` those features create.

 An exception exists for systems that update in `DefaultVariantSystemGroup` in a NetCode project.